Parliament of Malaysia: Procedure

 The government attempts to maintain top secrecy regarding bills debated; MPs generally receive copies of bills only a few days before they are debated, and newspapers are rarely provided with copies of the bills before they are debated.
 In some cases, such as a 1968 amendment to the Constitution, an MP may be presented with a bill to be debated on the same day it is tabled, and all three readings may be carried out that day itself.
 In rare circumstances, the government may release a White paper containing particular proposals that will eventually be incorporated into a bill; this has been done for legislation such as the Universities and University Colleges Act.

 Although the process above assumes only the government can propose bills, there also exists a process for Private Member's Bills.
 However, as in most other legislatures following the Westminster System, few members of Parliament actually introduce bills.
 To present a Private Member's Bill, the member in question must seek the leave of the House in question to debate the bill before it is moved.
 Originally, it was allowed to debate the bill in the process of seeking leave, but this process was discontinued by an amendment to the Standing Orders of Parliament.
 It is also possible for members of the Dewan Negara (Senate) to initiate bills; however, only cabinet ministers are permitted to move finance-related bills, which must be tabled in the Dewan Rakyat.

 It is often alleged that legislation proposed by the opposition parties, which must naturally be in the form of a Private Member's Bill, is not seriously considered by Parliament.
 Some have gone as far as to claim that the rights of members of Parliament to debate proposed bills have been severely curtailed by incidents such as an amendment of the Standing Orders that permitted the Speaker of the Dewan Rakyat to amend written copies of MPs' speeches before they were made.
-Nevertheless, some of these critics also suggest that "Government officials often face sharp questioning in Parliament, although this is not always reported in detail in the press."
+A 2004 US State Department report also claimed that "Government officials often face sharp questioning in Parliament, although this is not always reported in detail in the press."

 Most motions are typically approved or rejected by a voice vote; divisions are generally rare.
 In 2008, the 12th Parliament saw the first division on the question of a supply bill.